Disease of the Parathyroid Glands.

 everybody has 4 parathyroid glands, we could potentially get tumors in all

 four glands.
-This is almost impossible, however.
-It is usually just one or
+This is almost impossible, however, because the person would

 that we operated on and cured for hyperparathyroidism to show average